aitorvs/allowme/README.md

  - `requestCode` is an integer to identify the request
  - `rational` is the string message to show when the user denies the permission for the first time

+The library makes sure that `onPermissionResult` is only called when the `requestCode` matches the user input request code.
+Anyway, the `requestCode` is also returned in the callback in case the user wants to double check.
+Better safe than sorry they say.

 And that's all it takes.

 It is also possible to request the permissions inside fragments, just extend the parent activity from